|

 Very

-Grand duchy, where the wars and upheavals of the 19th century had
+duchy, where the wars and upheavals of the 19th century had caused

-caused extended poverty and hardship.
-She founded schools, hospitals
+extended poverty and hardship.
+She founded schools, hospitals and

-and asylums, and she was engaged in the women's associations, the
+asylums, and she was engaged in the women's associations, the welfare

-welfare of war veterans and her name became closely connected to the
+of war veterans and her name became closely connected to the newly

-newly established Red Cross.
-Her husband, Friedrich I, was also very
+established Red Cross.
+Her husband, Friedrich I, was also very liberal

-liberal and introduced vide ranging political reforms (for men).
-In
+and introduced vide ranging political reforms (for men).
+In 1870 she

-1870 she was given her own Secretariat in the Geheime Kabinet
+was given her own Secretariat in the Geheime Kabinet (Secret Cabinet

-(Secret Cabinet or Privy Council) of the Granducal administration.
+or Privy Council) of the Granducal administration.
+She continued her

-charitable activities even though she had turned blind because of an
+even though she had turned blind because of an illness.
+Daughter of

 |